Best 5 Swimming Beaches in Maryland

 With the Atlantic to the east and the serene Sinepuxent Bay to the west, the island unveils a two-mile stretch of ocean beaches, inviting sun-seekers to indulge in swimming, sunbathing etc.

 Lifeguards watch over the beach from post-Labor Day until mid-October, ensuring safety as the season winds down.
-Amid the vibrant summer, Coast Guard claims its fame as a premier swimming spot.
+Amid the vibrant summer, the Coast Guard claims its fame as a premier swimming spot.

 Accessible from the Little Creek parking area westward on Nauset Road, this beach is in high demand from Memorial Day through mid-September.